Marilyn Cade: 2000s

 After retiring from AT&T, Cade founded a consulting business, mCADE ICT Strategies.
 She advised organizations such as the World Information Technology and Services Alliance about international internet policy matters.

 Activism

 She was also Chief Catalyst at the Internet Governance Forum USA.
 She helped IGF become a global platform, working to help other countries organize their own national IGF conferences, and worked for the inclusion of communities from developing countries to help them with their own National, Regional and Youth initiatives.
 Cade emphasized what was called the "multi-stakeholder model" of internet governance, working to maximize inclusive policymaking and taking an active role in mentoring.

 She was a founder of ICANN's Business Constituency trying to help NGOs work alongside businesses to work on Internet infrastructure issues.

 Awards

 Cade was posthumously awarded the 2021 ICANN Community Excellence Award, alongside Rafik Dammak.

 Personal life

-Cade grew up in the rural town of Ava, Missouri with one sister who passed away in 2016.
+Cade grew up in the rural town of Ava, Missouri with one sister who died in 2016.